Luis Cáncer: Florida expedition and death

+Veneration

+Cáncer has been regarded as a proto-martyr of Florida, as one of the Martyrs of La Florida.
 In 1860, Bishop Augustín Verot decided that the first parish on Florida's west coast should be named St. Louis Church in his honor.
-Likewise, in 1918 Fr. de Cáncer's likeness was installed as part of a large stained glass window at the Church of St. Vincent Ferrer (New York) run by the Dominican Order of priests.
+Likewise, in 1918 Cáncer's likeness was installed as part of a large stained glass window at the Church of St. Vincent Ferrer (New York) run by the Order of Preachers.
 In 1998 the Diocese of St. Petersburg established the Fr.
 Luis de Cáncer Distinguished Priestly Service Award to be given annually to a priest of the Diocese of St. Petersburg who best exemplifies selfless and dedicated service to the people of God.
-Espíritu Santo Catholic Church in Safety Harbor, Florida, which is not far from the location of his death, also has a stained glass window that depicts de Cáncer's martyrdom.
+The Espíritu Santo Catholic Church in Safety Harbor, Florida, which is not far from the location of Cáncer's death, also has a stained glass window that depicts de Cáncer's martyrdom.
 In 2011, the diocese placed a Catholic Heritage Marker at the main entrance of that church, acknowledging both his and other early Catholic missionary efforts in the Tampa Bay area.

-In 2015, the Vatican bestowed the title "Servant of God" on Cáncer and 85 Native American and Spanish victims of Native American and English colonial aggression, while it formally began to consider them for canonization as martyrs; the United States Conference of Catholic Bishops has endorsed the cause.
+In 2015, the Congregation for the Causes of Saints bestowed the title Servant of God on Cáncer and 85 other Native American and Spanish martyrs of Florida, the United States Conference of Catholic Bishops has endorsed the cause.